 The short and sweet version for WordPress 3.8.1:

-- Top of page click on “Add New”
+- Top of the page, click on “Add New.”

 - Assign a username

 - Email (this will have to be a different email address than your “admin” user)

 - Website (optional)

 - Log out of your account

 - Log into your account with a new username and password.